Adamslab/OpenSlider/Bill Of Materials/Readme.md

 https://s.click.aliexpress.com/e/_sc29Y2

+There are a LOT of alternatives for motion control.
+An SKR is chosen due to how versatile the board is and because it offers turn-key support for features like sensorless homing.

+You can save a lot of money by opting for a different control board or creating your own controller setup.
+If you're the DIY type, you could create an amazing low cost control system using an ESP32.
+Or you use basically any 3D printer control board, or even an Arduino UNO.

 ## Motors
 Nema 17 motors are used.
 One motor is needed for each axis.
 If you just want X and Y motion, you will only need two motors.